equalitie/ouinet/README.md

 ### Client container

-To create a client container, make sure that you have populated `/var/opt/ouinet` with client configuration files (see above), then run the following command which creates the `ouinet-client` container, mounts the `ouinet-repos` volume under `/var/opt/ouinet` and publishes the client's proxy port 8080 to the host at local port 8080:
+To create a client container, run the following command which creates the `ouinet-client` container, mounts the `ouinet-repos` volume (created above) under `/var/opt/ouinet` and publishes the client's proxy port 8080 to the host at local port 8080:

 ```
 $ sudo docker create --name ouinet-client -it \